MorningLightMountain713/querierd/README.md

 Unfortunately, however, many cheap home network routers like the ones that you and I buy do not provide an IGMP querier.
-That is the reason that avahi and bonjour do not work on your home network.
+That is the reason that some UPnP services do not work on your home network.

 The good news is that this problem is easy to fix.
 All we need to do is run a little daemon on one device which sends an IGMP query to the